 Hearing Testing in Tonga

-The Rotary Club of Hampton’s Chairman for International Service Peter Read, recently visited Tonga to meet with officials from the Tonga Ministry of Health and community members, to discuss a new project the club is developing.
-The objective of the proposed project is to develop the capacity within Tonga’s health system, through the provision of training and specialist equipment, to undertake regular screening of the hearing of young children within the country.
+This Rotary Club of Hampton project was established during discussions between the club’s Chairman for International Service, Peter Read and officials from the Tonga Ministry of Health and community members.
+The objective of the is to develop the capacity within Tonga’s health system, through the provision of training and specialist equipment, to undertake regular screening of the hearing of young children within the country.

-It is intended that the initial training program will commence with 5-6 year-old children who have recently started Primary School.
+The initial training program will commence with 5 - 6 year-old children who have recently started Primary School.
 Following initial activities in Tongatapu, the main island in Tonga where there are 7000 children in this age group, it is expected that the program will be extended in subsequent years to other population centres in Tonga.

-For further information please Contact Peter Read at: firstname.lastname@example.org
+For further information please contact Peter Read, Chair International Service